-The MSPB recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+MSPB recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
 Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
-Such imputed costs and revenues relate to employee benefits.
-The MSPB recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.
+Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.
+MSPB recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.

 The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
-For the periods ended September 30, 2023 and 2022, respectively, inter-entity costs were as follows:
+For the fiscal years ended September 30, 2024, and 2023, respectively, inter-entity costs were as follows:

-2023 2022 Office of Personnel Management \$ 2,744,589 \$ 2,011,870 Total Imputed Financing Sources \$ 2,744,589 \$ 2,011,870
+2024 2023 Office of Personnel Management \$ 3,323,394 \$ 2,744,589 Total Imputed Financing Sources \$ 3,323,394 \$ 2,744,589